 In providing Firm and/or Regional Firm with any information and/or materials to be used in conjunction with Client's request for trademark legal services, Client expressly and voluntarily declares that:

 a.
-Client believes they are entitled to use the applied-for or at-issue mark in commerce.
+Client believes they are entitled to use the applied-for or at-issue mark in commerce, and that they are the owner of the trademark/service mark sought to be registered.

 c.
 Client declares that all statements made of his/her own knowledge and provided to Firm and/or Regional Firm are true; and that all statements made on information and belief are believed to be true;